See also: acc

 If it finds wrong object, try to capture an adjacent object.
 Test it, check Navigate, and enter post-navigation string.
 Read more about navig parameter of acc.
 Example: pa n2 c15 f.
 Explanation: get parent object, get next object two times, get 15-th child object, get first child object.

-If the search time is too long, try to check Search -> In Reverse Order.
+If the search time is too long, try to check 'in reverse order' and/or 'as Firefox node'.

 The coordinates (x, y) are in the client area of the window.